FAQs About Therapy

 To begin, we will meet once a week.
 I find it’s important to gain some momentum in the beginning by meeting weekly or progress can stall out.
 Once some or all of your goals are met, meeting less often will make sense.

 I charge $125 per 50-minute session.
 Payment will be collected at the time of service.

 Do you accept insurance?

-I currently accept Anthem Blue Cross Blue Shield.
+I currently private pay through credit card, venmo, HSA, and Zelle.
 I will collect payment in full from you at the time of service.
-If you have a PPO type plan and want to submit a claim for out-of-network reimbursement, I can give you a receipt.
+If you have a PPO type plan and want to submit a claim for out-of-network reimbursement, I can give you an invoice and superbill.
 Please note that submitting an insurance claim means I will need to give you a mental health diagnosis.

 What is your cancellation policy?

 I require 24 hours’ notice of cancellation by email, or you will need to pay for the appointment.
 An occasional exception may be made in the case of an emergency.
 It’s important that we meet consistently in order to make progress.